This image depicts customer satisfaction in banking

 Inconsistent Service Quality

 Ensuring consistent service quality across various channels (phone, email, social media, etc.) can be difficult.
-Inconsistent experiences can erode customer trust and satisfaction.
+Inconsistent experiences can erode customer trust and satisfaction, which is why SOC 2 Type II standards are so important.

 Outdated Technology